 Presently, we are seeking candidates with degrees or seeking degrees in Electrical Engineering, Computer Engineering, Physics, or Computer Science.
 Candidates should have strong academic credentials and/or prior work experience.
 Candidates should also have strong written and verbal communication skills.
 Candidates need not have prior patent law experience and need not be registered to practice before the U.S. Patent and Trademark Office.
 Candidates that are willing to prepare for and take the registration exam to practice before the U.S. Patent and Trademark Office are eligible for a reimbursement program for this exam.

 Recognizing the value that judicial clerkships bring to both our firm and our clients, we actively recruit judicial clerks each year.
-To apply, please submit a cover letter, resume, writing sample and transcript to Fenwick Recruiting.
+To apply, please complete our online application.

 At Fenwick, we are committed to the highest level of excellence, yet we value and maintain a fun and enjoyable work environment.
 Our attorneys mustn't fit into any personality mold in order to succeed.
 Rather, our firm's perspective mirrors that of the entrepreneurs, engineers and scientists who populate the rapid-growth companies of the West Coast-we have a passion for excellence and we value results, not conformity.
 Every law firm has its culture, and we very much value ours.